Citizenfitz/character-builder/src/markdown/talent-wizardry-1.md

+**Modifier:** Intelligence
+**Bonus:** none
+**Prerequisite:** None
-Characters can cast wizardry spells of any one school type (Blue, Black, Green, Red, or White).
+Characters can cast _Wizardry_ spells of any one school type (Blue, Black, Green, Red, or White).
 This type must be chosen when the talent is taken and does not change.
-Characters with a 16 or greater Intelligence begin with one additional 1st-level spell slot.
-See the magic section for details (q.v.).
+See the Magic section for details (q.v.).

+**Option:** In many campaigns magic is an innate talent a character is born with and cannot be learned.
+In such cases tell players that _Wizardry 1_ may only be taken by a character at level 1.